By Emma White

 Justine Tabak Woodstock Floral Camden Passage Dress

 Justine Tabak Columbia Road Floral Cotton Camden Passage Dress

 Crafted from beautiful printed silk and cotton, a Tucker dress is designed in New York and made in their own factory.
-The label prioritises sustainability, creating and printing each individual piece on a made to order basis, reducing waste and over-production.
+The label prioritizes sustainability, creating and printing each individual piece on a made-to-order basis, reducing waste and over-production.